osaroo3/django_restaurant_ci_project4/README.md

 - Create a new model to hold images of africana foods only.
 There after using django template tags and filters to populate the food images on the index page.
 - Email confirmation after booking is made.
-- Blog page about african foods and their receipes.
+- Blog page about african foods and their recipes.
 - Contact page
 - Comment page for customers comment about the services provided by africana.
-- After been served by africana, the modify and delete buttons on the users bookings should not be visible any longer.
 - The modify and delete button becomes inactive once services have been provided by africana.